 Wisconsin Windigo's Wyatt Herres recently committed to play Division 1 hockey at UMass Lowell. -Contributed Photo Wisconsin, said the 6-foot-2 right-hander is a hard worker and his hockey future is bright.
 "As an organization, we are ecstatic for Wyatt.
 He is a workhorse who shows up to the rink every day to work on his craft.
 UMass-Lowell is not only getting a good hockey player, but an exceptional human being," said Reddick.
 "I am beyond excited to see where his hockey career takes him."
 The team is back in action this weekend on the road at the Chippewa Steel this Friday and Saturday, Jan.
 31-Feb.1.
 Pines ski team finishes well in first three meets this year BY JACOB HEID SPORTS EDITOR The Northland Pines/ Rhinelander boys and girls alpine ski teams recently placed well at meets at Christie Mountain, Granite Peak, and Black River Basin this month.
 For the girls, the team scored 128 points for second place behind Northern conference-leading Wausau/D.C.
 Everest. while the boys scored 134 as a third-place finisher to Wausau and Ashwabay at Christie Mountain.
 At Granite Peak, the girls and boys had similar results as they finished behind Wausau again in the standings.
 In the third meet on Jan.
-24, the girls team finished second, while the boys took of 99.32.
+24, the girls team finished second, while the boys took third place again.
+Christie Mountain Some top performers at the Christie meet were Northland Pines athlete Jessica Linn with a threerace time of 89.45 seconds, which ranked seventh for varsity girls.
+Her best time was the giant slalom at 26.21, which ranked sixth.
+Northland Pines' Eliana Conrad took 13th in the meet with an overall time of 99.32.
 On the boys side, the team had some top finishes from Rhinelander athletes, who took ninth and 10th, respectively, while Northland Pines athlete Jason Linn led the team with an eighth-place finish.
 He ranked in the top 10 in all three runs.
 Eli Repenshek had a combined 98 seconds flat in his three races to finish 18th overall.
 Granite Peak At Granite Peak Jan.
 13, the team saw similar results as the girls team took five top-15 spots.
 Linn (Jessica) finished in the middle of that pack with a 13th overall rank.
 Conrad finished right behind her in 14th overall.
-On the boys team, Linn (Jason) followed up an points-wise with 102.
+On the boys team, Linn (Jason) followed up an eighth-place finish with a seventh-place overall finish to lead Northland Pines athletes.
+His best run was a 41.33 in the slalom, which ranked seventh in the field.
+Repenshek finished his runs with a 16th overall finish out of 34 racers.
+At Snow River Resort Jan.
+24, the alpine team took to the slopes again.